How to Spot Fake Brands - Zimmermann + more

-A dead giveaway for a copy is when a reseller has multiple sizes, variations of a dress.
+A dead giveaway for a fake is when a reseller has multiple sizes and variations of a garment.
 The likelihood of a genuine reseller or consignment store finding many identical articles of clothing is obviously very low.
-If the retailer is on sites like eBay where anyone can create an account; then the items are probably fakes.
+Especially if the item in question is from a past season or no longer for sale.
+If the retailer is on open platforms like eBay where anyone can create an account; then the items are probably fakes.

 Low quality/Incorrect details